AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 ### D: Add GitHub Repository

 Now is a good time to go to GitHub and add a new local repository within your own organization.
-Name the repository after your bot (use the exact same name as the root folder).
-Make sure you include a concise description of what the bot does.
+Name the repository after your algobot (use the exact same name as the root folder).
+Make sure you include a concise description of what the algobot does.
 Upload the files in your local repository to the GitHub repository so that GitHub takes control of the association between your local files and the ones at GitHub.

 #### Using Git CLI:
 After creating new empty repository in Github without creating README or other files